 - a mixture of experiential and academic learning;

 - high-quality training delivered by skilled and experienced practitioners;

 - placements in at least two schools with the opportunity to experience other specialised educational settings;

 - bespoke curriculum and subject knowledge development training;

 - excellent pastoral care, well-being training and support;

-- one-to-one personalised support throughout the training year from in-school mentors and the YTCA SCITT team;
+- one-to-one personalised support from in-school mentors and the YTCA SCITT team;

 - inclusion of a PGCE in Education led by Sheffield Hallam University (four taught sessions, two modules, two practice-based assignments);